 A: The district will evaluate and adjust the number of routes based on the number of students who qualify and use district transportation.

 Q: Are the buses that Ritenour lease-purchased used or new?

 A: All buses that Ritenour lease-purchased were brand new and fully equipped with cameras, digital radios with built-in GPS, a child minder system (which ensures that no students are left on the bus after a route is completed) and engine block warmers (to help ensure quick startup during frigid temperatures).
 One bus also has a wheelchair lift.
 Buses accommodate 71-77 students each.Q: How long will Ritenour keep the buses in operation?

 A: Based on current mileage estimates, buses should last 10-12 years.

 Q: Will the district save money by owning and operating buses?

-A: The cost of owning and operating school buses next year will be about the same amount the district currently pays First Student for bus service.
-The district is paying First Student approximately $1.8 million this school year for its services.
-The estimated cost of the district operating its own buses next year is approximately $1.8 million.
+A: Yes.
+The district paid First Student approximately $1.8 million for its final year of services.
+The approximate cost of the district operating its own buses in its first year was $1.8 million.
 That amount includes lease-purchasing 28 buses, providing salaries, benefits and training of transportation staff (including bus drivers), fuel, maintenance and repairs, and leasing a parking area.
 The district estimates it will cost about $9.4 million over five years to own and operate student transportation services.

-Q: When will I know if my student qualifies for bus transportation and what our bus route will be.
+Q: How do I know if my student qualifies for bus transportation and what our bus route will be?